-Jo is a current and past parent as well as a Foundation Member.
+Jo was first appointed by the Board in 2019.
+She is a past parent as well as a Foundation Member.
 She currently also contributes her professional expertise as a member of the Board Planning and Properties committee.
 Jo is a construction management professional with an extensive background in the infrastructure, defence and facilities management industries.
-Jo’s extensive business knowledge and experience in leadership, governance and strategy is founded on 5 years as general manager of an ASX listed company and over 10 years in senior management roles in tier 1 construction companies.
+Jo’s extensive business knowledge and experience in leadership, governance and strategy is founded on 5 years as General Manager of an ASX listed company and over 10 years in senior management roles in Tier 1 Construction Companies.

 Jo brings a passion for aligning sustainability and innovative solutions to meet evolving business needs.
 She is an advocate for advancing women in construction and has held a career long passion for developing and delivering mentoring, education and training programs to enable emerging construction professionals to thrive.

 Julia is parent of two old scholars and was appointed to the Pembroke School Board in 2018.
 She joined the Foundation Board in 2016 and succeeded David Minns as Chair of the Foundation in 2020.
 She is also a Foundation Member.
 Julia holds an MBA and is a Graduate and Member of the Australian Institute of Company Directors.
 She is the Chief Executive Officer of JM Philanthropy and Grant Toolbox.
 She has also served on the boards of several not-for-profit organisations.

 Darren was first appointed to the Board by the Parents’ & Friends’ Association in 2016 and he is a current parent of two students and one old scholar.
 Darren is a specialist Orthodontist and tutors in the Postgraduate Orthodontic Program at The University of Adelaide.
 He is a Foundation Fellow and member of both the Foundation Board Committee and the Parents’ and Friends’ Association Committee.

 Mark Staker (ex officio)